 - A tipping solution should capture all tips, whether a user has your branded app or not; and

 - The company providing the solution should have a vision for the future and a plan to evolve with hospitality and the hospitality workforce

 youtip is in phase 1 of its three-phase plan to 1) refuel the tipping cycle with a digital solution; 2) to develop a system that is a joy for employers to implement and use; and finally 3) to become a financial services hub designed specifically for tipped workers, gig workers, and contractors.

 We invite you to join us on our journey to building a better future for hospitality and tipped workers:

-Doug Miles is co-founder and COO of youtip, a company providing digital solutions for the evolving cashless tipping economy.
+Doug Miles is a Co-Founder of youtip, a company providing digital solutions for the evolving cashless tipping economy.
 Miles is a 20-year fintech veteran (E*TRADE/Charles Schwab/Silicon Valley Bank/Options House) who too frequently found himself without the cash to tip during business travel.
 Noticing the rapid adoption of QR codes in the U.S., he dusted off an old idea and launched youtip.
 He is an entrepreneur with a demonstrated track record of leading dynamic businesses and creating engaged teams who tackle complex challenges and execute strategic plans to drive growth.

 (Cover Photo: telecoms.com 15 June 2020)